 - Use Messages, Alerts, Homepage Announcements.
 And, refresh these quarterly to keep travelers informed.

 - Educate Your Travelers And Track It.
 Show them how to utilize mobile tools in conjunction with the OBT to make their lives easier, and then track OBT app usage.
-One CU member created short videos, made them available to travelers, and also incorporated them into new employee onboarding.
+One member created short videos, made them available to travelers, and also incorporated them into new employee onboarding.

 - Know The Reporting Capabilities.
 OBTs offer analytics and budgeting options; it should not only serve the needs of the travelers, but also anyone managing travel.

 - Motivate Travelers To Use Tools.
 Consider using incentives to increase use of the OBT if it fits with your company culture.

 - Incorporate Feedback Opportunities.
 Have comment channels in place for users to share their experiences.

 - Maintain Employee Records.
 Up-to-date traveler profiles in the OBT are critical to duty of care, compliance for preferred providers, and satisfaction of the travelers so that their preferences are captured.
 One member setup an automatic feed from HR to update employee contact information.

 Our members have seen a lot of success with their travel programs and have found creative ways to increase OBT compliance, thanks to the help and expertise of our travel management partner Direct Travel.

 Direct Travel is one of a select few preferred partners with Concur, and has their own staff dedicated to working with clients on the Concur platform.
 This allows them to help optimize use of the OBT, ultimately bringing more value to members of OMNIA Partners.